bratislava/expo-template/README.md

 ## Environment variables

-Public ones available in the final frontend package go to `.env` prefixed with `EXPO_PUBLIC_`.
+- Public ones available in the final frontend package go to `.env.local` prefixed with `EXPO_PUBLIC_`.
 Access them using `environment.ts`.
+- For builds don't use `.env`, `.env.production` and similar files, but go to `eas.json` and add environment variables to build objects, so eas build can access them.
+When running localy the `.env.local` is used primarily.

+### Secrets

-Secrets go to Expo secrets (and are afterwards available in app.config.js - and probably elsewhere - as environment variables) - see Expo secrets docs.
+- Secrets go to Expo secrets (and are afterwards available in app.config.js - and elsewhere - as environment variables) - see Expo secrets docs.